Hunter Library

 Hunter Library is the university library at Western Carolina University and is located in Cullowhee, North Carolina.
 Hunter Library supports Western Carolina University's mission of teaching and learning.
 The Library provides intellectual content, and services related to its discovery and use, for the learning, teaching, and research activities of the University's students, faculty, and staff.
 By supporting the acquisition of learning and the production of knowledge and scholarship, Hunter Library intends to inspire the individual and the intellect, fostering professional, personal and social growth.

+History

-Constructed in 1953 on a former football field, Hunter Library was expanded in 1967 and again in 1983 to accommodate its growing collection.
-The building is named after Hiram Tyram Hunter who was President of the University from 1923 to 1947.
-Hunter Library is a part of the Western North Carolina Library Network (WNCLN) with Appalachian State University and the University of North Carolina at Asheville.
-The three libraries share an online catalog and operate a materials delivery service between the member campuses.
+The building is named after Hiram Tyram Hunter, who was President of the University from 1923 to 1947.
+It was constructed in 1953 on a former football field, and Hunter Library was expanded in 1967 and again in 1983 to accommodate its growing collection.
+On February 26th, 1989, a fire in the media center damaged the building.
+The library reopened on April 24th with limited materials.

 Facts and Figures

 Hunter Library is an accredited institution which serves a student body of over 10,000 students from all over the United States and from Europe, Asia, Africa, and South America.
-The library collection contains more than 620,000 volumes in print, nearly 18,000 media items, and over 1.5 million items on microform.
-It provides access to 250 online databases and over 40,000 journal titles.
+The library collection contains more than 389,052 volumes in print, nearly 92,621 media items, and over 1,215 items on microform.
+It provides access to 346 online databases and over 183,429 journal titles.
 The library has a staff of 50 employees which includes 22 tenure-track librarians.
-On August 1, 2015, Dr. Farzaneh Razzaghi became the Dean of Hunter Library.
+In April 2026, Heidi Buchanan became the Dean of Hunter Library.